nightly-labs/aleph-zero-dashboard/CONTRIBUTING.md

 ## Introduction

-This section aims to familiarise developers to the Polkadot Staking Dashboard [[GitHub](https://github.com/paritytech/polkadot-staking-dashboard), [Demo](https://paritytech.github.io/polkadot-staking-dashboard/#/overview)] for the purpose of contributing to the project.
+This section aims to familiarize developers to the Polkadot Staking Dashboard [[GitHub](https://github.com/paritytech/polkadot-staking-dashboard), [Demo](https://paritytech.github.io/polkadot-staking-dashboard/#/overview)] for the purpose of contributing to the project.

 Reach out to ross@parity.io for clarification of any content within this document.